Credit Card Icon

 Get Plenty of Rest to Aid Healing

 To support your recovery, aim to get plenty of sleep and take regular breaks throughout the day.
-This helps prevent , which is essential for your healing.
+This helps prevent fatigue, which is essential for your healing.
 It’s common to feel overwhelmed, so limiting screen time and activities that require intense focus is vital, as these can hinder your recovery.

 To aid your healing, we recommend: